How viscous bubbles collapse: topological and symmetry-breaking instabilities in curvature-driven hydrodynamics: Numerical methods

 \subsection{The numerical algorithm}

-We obtained all the numerical results reported in this paper by implementing an exact numerical solution of the single mode equations listed in App.~\ref{app:singlemode}.
-The equations form a set of nonlinear coupled differential-algebraic equations (DAEs) for the four fields $z_0,\Phi_0$ and $\zeta,\varphi$, which, as discussed in the main text, represent respectively the axisymmetric and undulating components of the bubble height and Airy stress potential.
+We obtained all the numerical results reported in this paper by implementing an exact numerical solution of the axisymmetric equations, Eqs. \eqref{eq:Howell-FvK-sym-1} and \eqref{eq:Howell-FvK-sym-2}.
+The equations form a set of nonlinear coupled differential-algebraic equations (DAEs) for the fields $z(r,t),\Phi(r,t)$.

 Our equations of motion are prescribed in terms of the scalars $\Phi,z$ rather than the currents or velocities.
 In addition, Eqs. \eqref{eq:normalA}-\eqref{eq:tangentB} only involve even powers of spatial derivatives.
 Hence it is natural to define the numerical difference equations on the numerical lattice sites, rather than on the bonds as is common in hydrodynamic difference schemes.
 We discretized all differential operators symmetrically, balancing forward and backwards difference operators.
 For example, the operator $\hat{L}_r^2$ is implemented as,